AndreiD/arweave-ipfs-bridge/README.md

 ### Features

-- only 3 GET requests
+- only couple of requests
 - you easily split it into multiple services
 - load balance it, use multiple wallets not just one
-- easy to integrated with almost anything
+- easy to integrated with almost anything (logging, monitoring etc.)

 ### How to use it